 Step Five: Paint, Stain, Poly

 I absolutely love the warmth and coziness our new gorgeous DIY fireplace has added to our master bedroom.
-Eventually, I’ll be adding a Frame TV, but for now, isn’t she lovely?
+Eventually, I’ll be adding a Frame TV with a TV mount, but for now, isn’t she lovely?

-Want to see how I changed that bright red brick inside the fireplace to more of a limewash look?
-Here’s the post.
+Want to see how I changed that bright red faux brick panel inside the fireplace to more of a limewash look?
+Here’s the post on how to limewash faux brick.

 Easy DIY Fireplace FAQ’s